 Pavilion for Agriculture and Livestock Education

 The Michigan State University Pavilion for Agriculture and Livestock Education opened in 1997 and combines auditorium, classroom, arena, and exhibit spaces.
-Exhibit space covers 66,240 square feet and can accommodate 368 animal stalls that can be removed to create open space for a variety of events from industry trade shows to the College of Agriculture and Natural Resources annual AutumnFest celebration.
+Exhibit space covers 66,240 square feet and can accommodate 368 animal stalls that can be removed to create open space for a variety of events.
 The arena seats 2,000 people and has a show floor of 28,670 square feet.
 The auditorium seats 400 and is used for meetings, auctions, and livestock industry events.
 An event office, showers, livestock wash racks, public address system, Michigan State University concession stand, and recreational vehicle hook-ups are available for Pavilion events.

 Recreational Sports and Fitness Services